 Start of Initial Pallet Validation

-Initial Pallet Validation shall only commence once the Panel or its nominated Sub-Committee has determined that the Initial Pallet Validation entry criteria have been met.
+Initial Pallet Validation shall only commence once the Panel has determined that the Initial Pallet Validation entry criteria have been met.

 Completion of Initial Pallet Validation

 Initial Pallet Validation shall only complete once the Panel has determined that the exit criteria for completion as set out in the Initial Pallet Validation Approach Document have been met.